tsmith512/tsmithcreative/_posts/2019-10-25-the-audience-awakening.md

 I hashed out a flow diagram.

-{% picture /blog/audence-awakening/flow-diagram.png --alt Application flowchart %}
+{% picture mini /blog/audence-awakening/flow-diagram.png --alt Application flowchart %}

 An aside: the appropriateness of audience smartphone use is another major ongoing discussion in the industry.
 And I love the imagery here: the stereotype